Search RFCafe.com

 Electronics-Themed Comics from May 1947 Radio-Craft

-Electronics-Themed Comics, May 1947 Radio-Craft - RF CafeMany topics of the electronics-themed comics which appeared in Radio−Craft were suggested by the magazine's readers.
-Staff artist like Frank Beaven turned those suggestion into cartoons.
+Electronics-Themed Comics, May 1947 Radio-Craft - RF CafeMany topics of the electronics-themed comics which appeared in Radio-Craft were suggested by the magazine's readers.
+Staff artists like Frank Beaven turned those suggestions into cartoons.
 For a while there was a special feature called "Radio Term Illustrated" where, as the name suggests, terms like "Signal Generator" and "High Potential" are rendered in farcical form.
-These four comics, two of each type, appeared in a May 1947 issue of Radio−Craft.
+These four comics, two of each type, appeared in a May 1947 issue of Radio-Craft.
 I have to admit that even with my familiarity with vintage electronics memes I do not get the Television "Organ" comic (yes, I understand the organ grinder, but not how it applies to TV).

 Fractional Electronic Charge Observed in Topological Insulators